 Shopping over the Internet not only eases you from the usually crowded marketplaces, it possibly saves you extra money.
 If you have already a shopping list, buying them online may entitle you to free shipping.
 Plus you don’t have to spend on gas or public transport to pick up your item.

 Perhaps one potentially polarizing topic is that you should not feel obligated to give back gifts to someone just because he or she gave you something.
 The joy of giving should just be that: you are joyful because you have given someone something valuable.

 Not that you’re expecting something in return (of the same value or not), thereby obligating the person to give back.
 This stretches a person’s budget and creates the notion that every friend, teacher, colleague, etc should receive a gift as well.

 We often hear “it’s better to give than to receive” and it should also apply to Christmas.

 Christmas is about giving, and, although not always, giving often means spending.
-Planning ahead, thinking practical and spending only when necessary is the key to save money during Christmas season.
+Planning ahead, thinking practical, and spending only when necessary is the key to saving money during the Christmas season.